 What are your future career plans?
 Do you anticipate using the language for your next job or profession?

-With a foreign language, ability use those skills to assist them in a different career field such as business, education, economics, international relations, marketing, travel and tourism, geography, culture and civilization, history, fashion, etc.
+You can use foreign language skills to assist in a different career field includes business, education, economics, international relations, marketing, travel and tourism, geography, history, fashion, etc.

-3. Is there a country in which you would like to study or work or travel?
+3. Where would you like to study or work or travel?